-Recent windy weather might have caused some roof damage to your home or business.
-That means a forecast of rain in the coming weeks might have you sweating – even when the calendar says, “Winter’.
+Has recent windy weather caused some roof damage to your home or business?
+That could mean a forecast of rain in the coming weeks might have you sweating – even when the calendar says, “winter”.
 Strong winds can cause stress points on a roof.
 Those weak areas can become compromised over time, and create a serious expense you weren’t counting on.
 Making sure missing shingles are replaced and fixing roof damage before it becomes worse are important to prevent further damage down the road.

 Tree Damage & Flying Debris